RMWinslow/bib/paper/pabilonia2022telework.md

 (GHII) documents wage penalties in the 1980 and 1990 censuses, and a small wage premium in the 2000 census for home-based workers

+> **We define a “home-based teleworker” as a worker who works exclusively at home three or more days a week**, and an “occasional teleworker” as a worker who works exclusively at home at least once every two weeks and at most two days a week.Footnote9 An “office worker” is a worker who either never works exclusively from home or works exclusively at home less than once every two weeks.

 > We estimate that, in 2004, 15 percent of wage and salary workers in the US reported that they did some work at home, but only 3 percent of workers worked exclusively at home at least one day every two weeks (Current Population Survey Data at NBER 2004).
 For additional findings from this supplement, see U.S. Bureau of Labor